 So, when is the best time to send an email newsletter?

-That depends on a few factors, including the relationship you have with your subscribers, their location, and their schedule.
+That depends on a few factors, including your relationship with your subscribers, location, and schedule.
 If you have a close relationship with your subscribers, you may be able to get away with sending emails more often.

-However, if you’re just starting out or if your subscribers are spread out across different time zones, it’s best to err on the side of caution and stick to a once-a-week or bi-weekly schedule.
+However, if you’re just starting out or your subscribers are spread out across different time zones, it’s best to send caution and stick to a once-a-week or bi-weekly schedule.
 As for the actual time of day, early morning or evening tend to be the times when people are checking their email.

-However, lunchtime is also a good time to send an email, as people tend to have more downtime then.
+However, lunchtime is also a good time to email, as people tend to have more downtime.
 Ultimately, there is no perfect time to send an email newsletter.
 It’s all about experimenting and finding what works best for you and your subscribers.